HenryCharlesAnderson/grailedNN-practice/README.md

 # grailedNN-practice

-This is a personal project.
+This is a personal, in-progress project.

 Using neural networks to determine if an item is worth purchasing.